RangerOro/EarthCube-Website/docs/premium.md

 - Ability to have 3 badges at the same time.
 You can view available badges with `/badge`
 - Double the space in the ender chest
 - You will have the 50% of possibility of getting 2 vote crates instead of 1 when voting
+- You will be able to create 10 auctions at the same time

 #### Upcoming